CDLUC3/mrt-doc/endopoints/ui/presign-file.md

 ## Return status codes

+- 200 if a signed URL is available and ?no_redirect=true
 - 303 if a signed URL is available
 - 403 if request cannot be satisfied
 - 404 if file is not found